-Title Financial Management for Repairs and Maintenance Level 4 Unit purpose and aim(s) This unit aims to develop knowledge requirements for budget setting, monitoring, controlling, re- evaluating and reporting on financial aspects of repairs and maintenance contracts and budgets.
+Title Financial Management for Repairs and Maintenance Level 4 Unit purpose and aim(s) This unit aims to develop knowledge requirements for budget setting, monitoring, controlling, re-evaluating and reporting on financial aspects of repairs and maintenance contracts and budgets.
 It covers processes involved in each stage of financial accounting and management.
-Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula H4 05 Manage finances for your area of responsibility Assessment requirements or guidance specified by a sector or regulatory body N/A Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the un subject/sector classystem • • • • • • • 01.4 Public Services Name of the organ submitting the uni Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions/equivalences None
+Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula H4 05 Manage finances for your area of responsibility Assessment requirements or guidance specified by a sector or regulatory body Centre devised Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the unit within the subject/sector classification system 01.4 Public Services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions/equivalences None